pkozuchowski/Apex-Opensource-Library/docs/Query.md

 It can be left empty if you don't want to repopulate cache with any records, but want to cache once queried records.
 This is described further in the Progressive Caching section.

 Now when a user calls an action that requires Profile data, the framework will first check if we have profile in cache.
+Meaning, all futher transactions will get cached results until cache expires.

 ## Progressive Caching
 Let's assume that we're querying 50 queue records—we have 25 in cache, and 25 are not.
 The Framework will take 25 records from the cache and query only the remaining 25 from the database and put them in the cache.
-Consecutive call with the same query will get all 50 records from the cache and thus will not use any query.
+Consecutive call with the same query will get all 50 records from the cache and thus will not issue any query against database.

 ## When Cache is not used:
 - Any deployments clear Platform Cache out of the box.
 You don't need to worry that you will have invalid setup objects cached.